Panels at the 2020 UK Meet

 Here are some brief note about being on a panel at the UK Meet – what it involves, why you may like to do it, what we want and how we can help.

 No one HAS to take part in a panel, it’s totally voluntary.
 Many of us are happiest just visiting panels, learning something new, and/or sharing the weekend with like-minded people.
 But many of you have contributed greatly to the Meet’s programme over the years, and we would love this to continue.

 You may want to work with a couple of friends, or join others who are presenting on a topic that interests you.
 You may be happy to join any panel that’s just looking for another helping hand.

 We welcome you all.

 More information will sent out in early 2020.
-But please let Chris know if you already have some definite ideas.
+But please let Rhys know if you already have some definite ideas.

 What sort of panels are you looking for?

 We welcome panels on any aspect of the LGBT fiction world, but please remember that we are traditionally an even mix of readers and authors, amateurs and professionals.
 So we especially favour panels that will suit a broad range of attendees.